carpentries-incubator/lesson-parallel-python/episodes/map-and-reduce.md

 :::

 :::objectives
-- Recognize `map`, `filter` and `reduction` patterns
+- Recognize `map`, `filter` and `reduction` patterns.
-- Create programs using these building blocks
+- Create programs using these building blocks.
-- Use the `visualize` method to create dependency graphs
+- Use the `visualize` method to create dependency graphs.
 :::

 In computer science *bags* are unordered collections of data.
-In Dask, a `bag` is a collection that get chunked internally.
+In Dask, a `bag` is a collection that gets chunked internally.
 Operations on a bag are automatically parallelized over the chunks inside the bag.

 Dask bags let you compose functionality using several primitive patterns: the most important of these are `map`, `filter`, `groupby`, `flatten`, and `reduction`.